Masoom-Wahid/Masoom-Wahid/README.md

 ## Projects

 * [Filio](https://github.com/Masoom-Wahid/filio), A Background File Organizer Written In Rust Which lets u Organize files By Their Extension Or Name.
-* [KardanLeetBackend](https://github.com/Masoom-Wahid/KardanLeetBackend), An API for Local Programming Contests Supporting Upto 9 Lanuages
+* [KardanLeetBackend](https://github.com/Masoom-Wahid/KardanLeetBackend), Official app used by Kardan University for local programming contests.
 * [Morasilat](https://murasilat.vercel.app), Official application for transmission of documents throughout the Kabul University

 ## Lanuages And Tools